By

 Programming languages offer maximum flexibility for advanced analysis.
 R dominates for complex statistics and predictive models.
 Python combines data analysis and machine learning.
 SQL extracts and manipulates data from any database.

-Integration with your existing systems maximizes the value of your analyses.
-CRM systems like Salesforce centralize customer data.
+Integration with your existing systems maximizes the value of your analytics.
+CRMs such as Salesforce centralize customer data.
 Marketing platforms automate collection from multiple channels.
-APIs enable you to connect all these tools together.
+APIs connect all these tools together.

-Automated reporting saves marketing teams valuable time.
+Automating reports saves valuable time for marketing teams.
 Dashboards update automatically.
-Alerts signal significant variations.
+Alerts flag significant changes.
 Periodic reports are sent without manual intervention.

 Challenges and best practices in descriptive analysis